syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet.md

 ### Enable CORS

 1 Add the CORS NuGet package.
-In Visual Studio, goto the Tools menu, select NuGet Package Manager, then select Package Manager Console.
-In the Package Manager Console window, type the following command:
+In Visual Studio, goto the Tools menu, select **NuGet Package Manager**, and then choose **Package Manager Console**.
+In the Package Manager Console window, type the following command.

   {% highlight html %}